 |

-List Audio Devices Connected to Raspberry Pi | To list the audio device connected to Raspberry Pi, run the command:python3 SKUtility.py conf -la This command will display all the connected audio capable devices along with their capture and playback capabilities. |
+List Audio Devices Connected to Raspberry Pi | To list the audio device connected to Raspberry Pi, run the command.python3 SKUtility.py conf -la This command will display all the connected audio capable devices along with their capture and playback capabilities. |

 Set a Wi-Fi for Raspberry Pi to Connect | This command is used to configure a new Wi-Fi for the Starter Kit to connect to, by specifying the ssid (Wi-Fi name), password and optionally, the auto-connect priority for the Wi-Fi.
 Run the command:python3 SKUtility.py conf -wifiConf new <SSID> <password> <priority> The below figure shows how to configure a Wi-Fi named “awx_wifi” with the password “awx_wifi_password” and an auto-connect priority of 10.![]() The optional “priority” parameter can be used to set the priority of the Wi-Fi connection for the Starter Kit to auto-connect on boot-up in the range (-999, 999), where higher the number, higher the priority.
 By default, the priority is set to 0.
 This parameter is useful when there are multiple Wi-Fi connections available and to prioritize them as required.
-The user can choose to reboot the Starter Kit to finalize changes and connect to the Wi-Fi network based on priority.
+The user can choose to reboot the Starter Kit to save changes and connect to the Wi-Fi network based on priority.
 The above figure shows that the Starter Kit has successfully connected to the new Wi-Fi on reboot.
-The user can also configure the Raspberry Pi 5 to behave as a Wi-Fi hotspot for the PC to connect to, using the following command: python3 SKUtility.py conf -wifiConf hotspot <SSID> <password> <priority> ![]() python3 SKUtility.py conf -wifiConf off
+The user can also configure the Raspberry Pi 5 to behave as a Wi-Fi hotspot for the PC to connect to, using the following command: python3 SKUtility.py conf -wifiConf hotspot <SSID> <password> <priority> ![]() To turn off the Wi-Fi on Raspberry Pi, use below command: python3 SKUtility.py conf -wifiConf off

-To turn on the Wi-Fi on Raspberry Pi, use below command: |
+To turn on the Wi-Fi on Raspberry Pi, use below command:

 |